luiswirth/bsc-thesis/src/matter/ddf.typ

 ```

 Now we can implement the `ExteriorField` trait for our `WhitneyLsf`
-struct to make it point evaluable, based on a coordiante.
+struct to make it point evaluable, based on a coordinate.
 ```rust
 impl ExteriorField for WhitneyLsf {
   fn dim_ambient(&self) -> exterior::Dim { self.cell_coords.dim_ambient() }